What We Learned from Analyzing Tech Integration Models

-**This article is an excerpt from our whitepaper, In Pursuit of Disruptive Tech Integration for Meaningful Learning.
+**This article is an excerpt from our whitepaper, The Tech Coach's Guide to Impactful Technology Integration in Schools.

 What does tech integration that fosters deep learning look like?
 With abundant tech integration models, we decided to first look there to begin to conceptually understand what disruptive tech integration looks like.
 The different models offer insightful perspectives for approaching tech integration and creating meaningful learning experiences with digital tools.
 We’ve identified a few worthwhile models to include here and summarized their characteristics, benefits, goals, and disruptive qualities.